-The Secret Infirmities of

-YOUTH & MATURITY

-Just Published Gratis, the 25th Thousand.
-A few words on the rational Treatment, without Medicine, of Sperma torrhæa or Loca!
-Weakness, Nocturnal Emissions, Genital & Nerv road, at 7 1-2 A. M., or 4 1 2 P. M. Fare 90 ous Debility, Premature Decay of the System.
-Impotency and Impediments to Mar-

-BY B. DE LANEY, M. D.

-The important fact that the many alarming complaints, originating in the imprudence and solitude of youth, may be easily removed without medicine, is in this small tract, clearly demonstrated; and the entirely new and highly successful treatment, as adopted by the Author, fully explained, by means of which every one is enabled to cure himself perfectly and at the least possible cost, thereby avoiding all the advertised nostrums of the day.
-Sent to any address, gratis and post free in a sealed envelope, by remitting (post paid) two postage stamps to DR. B. DE Confectioners, Fruiterers and LANEY, 88 East 31st Street.
-New York [June 2, 1859.-8m.
-PHOTOGRAPHS the inhabitants of this Town and vicinity, that having procured a new Instrument TALIC, containing no Alumin or Clay. expressly for the purpose, is now pre-The Hammonton Farmer --- A pared to take all the latest styles of Type, Linseed Oil, (without the trouble of grindcombining all the newest improvements of ing.) and flow under the brush as the best Ambrotypes, Melaionotype, Photographs.
-Nielotypes, a style unsurpassed.
-From his long expe- There are six distinct colors, viz:rience as an Artist acknowledges no su- Olive, | Light Brown | Light Chocolate, L. T. TEW.
+The Secret Infirmities of YOUTH & MATURITY Just Published Gratis, the 25th Thousand.
+A few words on the rational Treat ment, without Medicine, of Sperma torrhæa or Loca!
+Weakness, Nocturnal Emissions, Genital & Nerv ous Debility, Premature Decay of the System.
+Impotency and Impediments to Mar- BY B. DE LANEY, M. D. The important fact that the many alarmng complaints, originating in the imprudence and solitude of youth, may be easily removed without medicine, is in this small tract, clearly demonstrated; and the entireor S. B. Coughlin 202 South Fifth Street. ly new and highly successful treatment, as adopted by the Author, fully explained, by means of which every one is enabled to cure himself perfectly and at the least possible cost, thereby avoiding all the advertised nostrums of the day.
+Sent to any address, gratis and post free in a sealed envelope, by remitting (post paid) two postage stamps to DR. B DE Confectioners, Fruiterers and E LANEY, 88 East 31st Street.
+New York June 2, 1859.-8m.
+PHOTOGRAPHS Domestic Fruits.
+Nuts, Segars, Syrups, L. T. TEW takes this method to inform chres and Clays, and are entirely worthless. the inhabitants of this Town and vicinity, that having procured a new Instrument TALIC, containing no Alumin or Clay. expressly for the purpose, is now prethe new settlement of Hammonton, in New Ambrotypes, Melaionotype, Photographs, Nielotypes, at his old Room near the Court House, in White Lead, reducing the cost two-thirds. a style unsurpassed.
+From his long expe- There are six distinct colors, viz:-rience as an Artist acknowledges no su- Olive, | Light Brown | Light Chocolate, Those wishing good Likenesses of unless perfect satisfaction given.
+L. T. TEW.

 Sept 16, 1858 .- tf.